 I do it the quiet way and it’s hard.

 Working steadily behind-the-scenes, I’ve written a 43 page Business Plan, I have hired a graphic design firm to help me.
 I’ve worked on my designs, on my Etsy shop and my Shopify shop.
 I’ve invested money, which is something that wanna-be entrepreneurs don’t want to do, especially if they want to build a business online.
 I’ve printed prototypes of everything and through that, I’ve pushed myself to try different things in watercolor.

 All this trying to silence the comparison-monster that shouts every time I look at Instagram.
 How can some people publish a book, film thirty or more online classes, launch a home decor line and maintain a shop, on top of having kids?
 I’m still trying to perfect my Photoshop retouching skills for my watercolors.

 The good thing is that since I quietly opened my shops, people have been purchasing leggings and scarves.
 I have gotten great feedback and my friend Amanda even filmed a couple of videos wearing my Ultra Floral design.

-I tell myself I could do more but I also remind myself that if I do things my way, chances are they will reach a finish line.
+I tell myself I could do more but, also remind myself that doing things my way, chances are they will reach a finish line.
 If I try to do things like other people, I will feel disconnected and I will abandon my projects.
 This should be in the Luisa Handbook.

-So I am launching Flowarte like if I were in a Forest.
+I launched Flowarte as if I were in a Forest.
 Walking slowly, observing, taking the time.
 Even if during my sales course they said you should be selling 80% of the time.
 I say, sure, but not yet.
 I’ll get there.
 I’m moving towards that goal a little every day.

 Meanwhile I enjoy the summer, which gives me the strange impulse to try painting flowers again.